diaaanek/Candid/README.md

 - Registering users, Firebase for Google OAuth login
 - Logging users in and out
 - Creating, editing, and deleting interview questions from Firebase real time database

+\*\*\* Currently under construction.
+To continue this app, I would integrate my /signup /signin forms with my routes, as well as the ability to create and edit quizzes.

+### Challenges Faced

+As someone who has been working with SQL databases, switching to Firebase’s realtime database model was a struggle for me.
+In Firebase, I learned data duplication is key for handling data in different ways.
+If my app needed to display some data in a certain way in one place and another way somewhere else, (example user >-- user questions >-- questions) that means I needed to duplicate my data to multiple nodes.
+Even though the backend is my weakness when it comes to the fullstack, I will continue learning and implementing new ways of handling the reading and writing of data.

+ Another challenge was attempting responsiveness without the use of a framework.

 ### Prerequisites